extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/dcf_cli/basic_cli.rst

   a shell command prompt.
 Do not enter another dollar sign.
 All commands should be entered at the shell prompt.

-|bwc|'s DC Fabric CLI provides a simple way to interrogate and configure your IP Fabric.
+|ewc|'s DC Fabric CLI provides a simple way to interrogate and configure your IP Fabric.

 ------------